asptools/benchmarks/README.md

-# benchmarks
+# Benchmarks
-Metarepository for benchmark problems related to ASPTOOLS.
+This is a metarepository for benchmark problems related to ASPTOOLS.
 Some specific (non-spacious) ASP benchmarks reside in this repository.

 1. *explainability / DAOXAI2024* - Computing global explanations for data sets; see (Jaakkola et al., 2024)
 2. *explainability / JELIA2023* - An encoding for computing global explanations for data sets; see (Jaakkola et al., 2023)